adai183/MalasanaMaps/README.md

 #Project 5: Udacity
 ## Neighborhood Map

+### Installation

 Check out the [live link](http://adai183.github.io/MalasanaMaps).

+or

+1. Download the repo.

+2. The optimized content is in the dist directory.
+Just launch index.html.
+The source code is in the dev directory.

+3. Run the gulp build task to clean the dist directory and re-minify everything if you make changes to the dev code.

 ### Description
 > You will develop a single-page application featuring a map of your